Investing in silver and prepping for an economic collapse somewhat go hand in hand.

 95. Pre-cut plywood – This can be a wise strategy if you leave in a high risk area.
 You can use pre-cut plywood to board up your windows to harden your home and make it more difficult to enter.

 96. Security cams/alarms – Strategically placing security cams or alarms around your home can notify you of danger in advance.
 Some will say this can make your home more of a target because the average home doesn’t have cameras.
-There’s also the option fake cameras to deter would be thieves.
-Actually fairly cheap for $6.
+There’s also the option of dummy cameras to deter would be thieves.
+Actually fairly cheap for $9.

 97. $500 cash – While this would fall more under financial security having extra cash in your home could prove wise in a financial collapse scenario.
 Credit cards may stop working and having a decent supply of 20’s, 10’s 5’s and 1’s for buying essentials for at least 1 month is a prudent strategy.
 Read this on the importance of cash.